kvaishak/my_garden/_notes/Testing the linking and consequent updation.md

 Haha this is actually a really great way of figuring out how to develop your own stuffs right.

-woow please dont automatically push the changes. i know how to push okay. idiot. hello is there any changes ?
+woow please dont automatically push the changes. i know how to push okay. idiot. hello is there any changes ? hello ?